 Ancillary data defines the characteristics of the data being transferred from the sender to the recipient.
 This section and Figure 3-5 define the format of Object 0 Ancillary data.

+In Word 0, 14 bits are reserved for Number of Rows.
+14 bits are reserved for Number of Columns.